Pashupati Shumsher Jung Bahadur Rana

-Pashupati Shumsher Jung Bahadur Rana (पशुपति शम्शेर जङ्ग बहादुर राणा) is a politician from the Rana dynasty.
-He served in the Ministry of Foreign Affairs, the Ministry of Finance, the Ministry of Water Resources and Communication (1990–1994), Minister of Water Resources (1995–1997 and 1997–1998) after the Panchayat era.
-He served as Minister of Panchayat and Local Development (1986–1988), Ministry of Transport and Tourism (1978–1979) and various other full ministers and state ministers during the Panchayat era.
+Pashupati Shumsher Jung Bahadur Rana (पशुपति शम्शेर जङ्ग बहादुर राणा) is a politician and statesman from the former Rana dynasty of Nepal.

+He served as the Minister of Foreign Affairs, the Minister of Finance, the Minister of Water Resources and Minister of Communications and the Deputy Prime Minister of Nepal after the Panchayat era.
+He served as Minister of Home Affairs, Minister of Panchayat and Local Development (1986–1988), Minister of Transport and Tourism (1978–1979) and various other full ministers and state ministers during the Panchayat era.
 He is also one of the richest people in Nepal.

-Family
+Personal life

+Pashupati Shumsher Jang Bahadur Rana was born to Lieutenant General Yuvaraj Bijaya Shamsher Jang Bahadur Rana, son of H.H.
+Shree Tin Maharaja Mohan Shumsher Jang Bahadur Rana, into the Rana dynasty of Nepal, which had wielded hereditary power in the Kingdom of Nepal since 1846.

+Rana attended Bishop Cotton School in Shimla, India, for his early secondary education.

+He continued his studies at Haileybury and Imperial Service College in the United Kingdom, then pursued a PPE degree at New College, University of Oxford and graduated with a Bachelor of Arts degree.

-Pashupati Shamsher Jang Bahadur Rana was born to Lieutenant General Yuvaraja Bijaya Shamsher Jang Bahadur Rana, son of Mohan Shamsher Jang Bahadur Rana.
-He is married to Maharani Usha Raje Scindia, daughter of the Maharaja of the Gwalior State, Jivajirao Scindia and Vijayaraje Scindia.
-He has two daughters: Devyani Rana and Urvashi Rajya Lakshmi.
-Devyani Rana married the erstwhile Yuvraj of Singrauli; Aishvarya Singh, son of Bhuvneshwar Prasad Singh and Veena Singh.
-Urvashi Rajya Lakshmi Rana married Shiv Khemka, a businessman from the "Marwadi" Community.
+He is married to Maharani Usha Raje Scindia, daughter of the Maharaja of the Gwalior State, Jiwaji Rao Scindia and Vijaya Raje Scindia.
+He has two daughters: Devyani Rajya Lakshmi and Urvashi Rajya Lakshmi.
+Devyani Rajya Lakshmi married the erstwhile Yuvaraj of Singrauli; Aishwarya Singh, son of Bhuvneshwar Prasad Singh and Veena Kumari Singh.
+Urvashi Rajya Lakshmi married Shiv Khemka, a businessman from the "Marwadi" Community.

+Wealth

+Rana's wealth derives primarily from inherited Rana family estates and lands, such as the Lakshmi Niwas palace, dating to the pre-1951 era, which were subsequently managed through business ventures in manufacturing and energy sectors.
+He holds stakes in various Nepalese manufacturing companies, banks and previously owned Nepal Gas, contributing to an estimated net worth of $820 million as of recent assessments.
+His marriage to Usha Raje Scindia has also contributed and bolstered his economic standing.
+He is regarded as one of Nepal's cleanest politicians, contrary to other mainstream politicians.